 For parking controls to be introduced, we will take into account the views of residents and businesses, as detailed above.
 However, customer feedback is not the single deciding factor.
 All relevant factors will be considered before arriving at a decision.

 Residents and businesses are informed of the results of the consultation exercise and the decision made by the Executive by letter.
-A copy of the committee report detailing the results can always be found on our website.
+Updates on each consultation and a copy of the committee report detailing the results can always be found on our website.

 Order making and implementation